kandipapp/Line-Following-Autonomous-Robot-RPi4/README.md

 **Usage:**

-Run the main script to start the robot car operation:
+Run the "Final_PW_Challenge3.py" to start the robot car operation